Bank Fraud Investigation: How It Works, Timeline & Process

 First and foremost, bank fraud investigations are the responsibility of the bank itself.
-The bank investigates fraud claims and suspicious activity and then determines if the suspicious activity amounts to fraud.
-From there, the bank will submit a Suspicious Activity Report (SAR), which will be escalated to the proper legal authority.
+The bank will submit a Suspicious Activity Report (SAR), which will be escalated to the proper legal authority.
+From there, the legal authority that further investigates fraud is heavily based on the relevant jurisdiction.

-From there, the legal authority that further investigates fraud is based heavily on the relevant jurisdiction.
-In the US, jurisdiction is extremely important for reporting suspicious activity and bringing charges against the potential fraudster.
-This can involve state or federal law enforcement agencies, ranging from local police departments all the way up to the Federal Bureau of Investigation (FBI).
+In the U.S., jurisdiction is extremely important for reporting suspicious activity and bringing charges against potential fraudsters.
+This can involve state or federal law enforcement agencies, ranging from local police departments to the Federal Bureau of Investigation (FBI).

 How Long Does a Bank Fraud Investigation Take?